1972–73 NHL season

 The 1972–73 NHL season was the 56th season of the National Hockey League.
 Sixteen teams each played 78 games.
-Two new teams, the New York Islanders and the Atlanta Flames, made their debuts.
-The Montreal Canadiens won the Stanley Cup by beating the Chicago Black Hawks four games to two in the Stanley Cup Final.
+Two new teams, the New York Islanders and the Atlanta Flames (who relocated to Calgary in 1980 and are now known as the Calgary Flames), made their debuts.
+The Montreal Canadiens won the Stanley Cup by beating the Chicago Black Hawks four games to two in the Stanley Cup Finals.

 Pre-season

 Prior to the start of the season, the 1972 Summit Series took place.
 It was the first ever meeting between Soviet Union and NHL calibre Canadian ice hockey players.
 Canada expected to easily beat the Soviets, but were shocked to find themselves with a losing record of one win, two losses, and a tie after four games in Canada.
 In game four, which Canada lost 5–3, Vancouver fans echoed the rest of Canada's thoughts of Team Canada's poor performance by booing them off the ice.
 The final four games were played in the Soviet Union.
 Canada lost game five, but won the last three for a final record of four wins, three losses, and a tie.

 For the first time since the collapse of the Western Hockey League in 1926, the National Hockey League had serious competition.
 A new professional hockey league, the World Hockey Association, made its season debut with 12 new teams, half of which were based in cities with existing NHL teams.
 Unlike the Western Hockey League, though, the new World Hockey Association would not challenge for the Stanley Cup.
 In response to the new league, the NHL hastily added two new teams in an unplanned expansion, the New York Islanders and Atlanta Flames, in an attempt to exclude the WHA from newly constructed arenas in those markets.
+The 1972 NHL expansion draft was held on June 6 to fill the rosters of the two new teams.

 In February 1972, the Miami Screaming Eagles of the WHA signed Bernie Parent to a contract, and when Bobby Hull was signed on June 27, 1972, to play with the Winnipeg Jets, the Chicago Black Hawks sued, claiming a violation of the reserve clause in NHL contracts.
 Others soon followed Hull to the WHA, including, J. C. Tremblay, Ted Green, Gerry Cheevers and Johnny McKenzie.
 In the expansion draft, the New York Islanders and Atlanta Flames made their picks and eleven Islander players skipped off to the WHA.
 The California Golden Seals, chafing under the unorthodox ownership of the unpopular Charlie Finley, were also a victim of the WHA, losing eight key players.

+The 1972 NHL amateur draft was held on June 8 at the Queen Elizabeth Hotel in Montreal, Quebec.
+Billy Harris was selected first overall by the Islanders.